Rev. Jasmine Beach-Ferrara,

 Contact: allison@southernequality.org

-Holiday Simmons,
+Holiday Simmons

-Director of Resilience and Healing • He/Him/His
+Director of Healing & Resilience • He/Him/His

 Holiday Simmons, MSW is the founder and Lead Practitioner of Southern Soul Wellness, a holistic mental health and spiritual wellness practice for the liberation of mind, body, community and planet Earth.
 He is also a consultant with Black Emotional and Mental Health (BEAM).
 Holiday finds beauty in soccer, the ocean, and hugging moments of liberation.
 He makes his home in Atlanta, GA.